LizGoro90/db-tour/tutorials/sql-builder/04/README.md

 ...
 ```

-Use raw SQL whenever you feel like you need it.
-Using SQL does not mean you'll
-have to map Go fields by hand, you can import the
+Using raw SQL does not mean you'll have to map Go fields manually.
+You can import the
-`upper.io/db.v3/lib/sqlbuilder` package and use the `sqlbuilder.NewIterator`
+`upper.io/db.v3/lib/sqlbuilder` package and use the `sqlbuilder.NewIterator` function
-function to make that task easier:
+so mapping is easier:

 ```go
 iter := sqlbuilder.NewIterator(rows)